SSWConsulting/SSW.Rules.Content/rules/the-application-do-you-make-the-app-do-the-work/rule.md

 ```
 Dear Mr Northwind,

-We have just deployed a new release.
+We have just deployed a new release and updated the database for you.
 Please view it live here.

 If you have any questions please let me know,
 otherwise have a great day.